constantinadrian/gm_v2_unit_test/README.md

                 }
             ```

-        14. In order for the deploy to work we need to install another package qunicorn, which will act as our web server:
+        14. In order for the deployment to work we need to install another package qunicorn, which will act as our web server:

             ```